top of page

 New World translation - It should be noted that Jehovah’s witnesses have their own translation known as the New World translation.
 The interpretation committee had no members with a recognized degree in either Hebrew or Latin.
 They also were instructed to change phrases that did not agree with their doctrine.

-Today the Bible is translated into over 450 languages and there are over well over 200 English versions.
-Of these there are about 30 that are fairly popular.
+Today, the Bible is translated into over 450 languages and there are over well over 200 English versions.
+Of these, there are about 30 that are fairly popular.
 Bibles are known as versions, translations, or paraphrases.
 Every different Bible can be called a version.
-A translation, however, means that the Bible was entirely translated directly from the original languages.
+Most Bibles are version.
+A true translation, however, means that the Bible was entirely translated directly from the original languages.
 A paraphrase Bible such as the Living Bible is one simply one that uses everyday language in order to convey the message in an easier way to the reader.

-Book of Mormon - Mormons have added to scripture by believing in the Book of Mormon.
+Mormons have added to scripture by believing in the Book of Mormon.
 The Book of Mormon was written in 1830 by Joseph Smith, the founder of the Mormon faith.
-Supposedly, Smith received the scripture on golden plates given to him by an angel and written in reformed Egyptian.
+Supposedly, Smith supposedly received the scripture on golden plates given to him by an angel and written in reformed Egyptian.
 Christians denounce the Book of Mormon because the Bible is considered a final revelation from God, and because many of the Mormon teachings are bizarre, historically inaccurate, and contradict the Bible.

 1. The Apocrypha was never an official part of the Old Testament.